Skip to content

 TIP

-Best practice: Use clear, specific descriptions in objects_to_detect.
+Best practice: Use clear, specific descriptions in prompt.
 The model understands natural language, so you can describe objects in plain English.
 For better results, be specific about what you're looking for.

 Detect Objects Using QWEN is commonly used in the following pipelines: